Non-profit

 The California Wellness Foundation supports the AARP Foundation, a charitable, education, and litigation arm of the American Association of Retired Persons (AARP).
 AARP is a

-Judy Belk became CEO and President of the California Wellness Foundation in 2014.
-Prior to taking this position she had been a senior vice-president for Rockefeller Philanthropy Advisors.
-20 Belk’s total compensation for 2018 was at least $632,000.
-21
+Judy Belk was the previous president and CEO of the California Wellness Foundation, taking on the role in 2014.
+Prior to this, she had been a senior vice-president for Rockefeller Philanthropy Advisors.
+12 Belk’s total compensation for 2018 was at least $632,000.
+3

-Pamela J. Simms-Mackey, M.D., a pediatric medicine physician, became the chair of the foundation board in January 2021.
+Pamela J. Simms-Mackey, M.D was the previous board chair for the foundation.
+A pediatric medicine physician, she was elected as the chair of the foundation board in January 2021 and served until 2024.
 She had been on the board since 2015.
-23
+14

 References